Master This Planned Gift: Donor-Advised Funds

 A Bequest vs. a Donor-Advised Fund

-The most notable difference of donating to a DAF vs. leaving a bequest to charity is the loss of control from the donor once the assets are gifted.
+The most notable difference between donating to a DAF vs. leaving a bequest to charity is the loss of control from the donor once the assets are gifted.
 A bequest can be changed before the distribution of the funds to a charity, while a gift to a DAF is irrevocable.

-Also DAF accounts come with fees, which may be a deterrent to some donors.
+Also, DAF accounts come with fees, which may be a deterrent to some donors.
 Some sponsoring organizations have annual fee programs based on fund balances, and some charge based on transactional activity.

 Conclusion